naraelee-77/multiple-object-tracking/README.md

 # Multiple Object Tracking

-- In this project we use deep reinforcement learning for multiple object tracking
+- In this project we use deep reinforcement learning for multiple object tracking in UAV/pedestrian video datasets

 ### Paper
 Final version of the paper written for the project [[Paper]](https://drive.google.com/file/d/1D0qkf4voPLldTG2PBcHFiAGDAtxWEL27/view?usp=sharing)